How does nutrition affect child development?

 Either way, children’s nutrition plays a pivotal role in how kids grow up, which is why parents are most concerned about what their children eat, and how much of it they eat.

-Balanced nutrition is the key to healthy development in children.
+Balanced nutrition is the key to healthy development in children and adults as well.
 However, a lack of balanced nutrition doesn’t just happen because the child is undernourished.
 Over-feeding is another reason why child development is affected.

 There are several reasons why a child might not get balanced nutrition.